 Knowing What Works

-Speaking of branding do you have a clear brand that stands behind your social media profile or channel?
-Are you recognisable from a nifty logo?
-You must have a consistent feed, one that’s not full of messy, disparate content.
-Having a clear brand image will help to build a long-term relationship with your target audience.
+Do you have a distinct brand for your social media profile or channel?
+Is there a recognisable logo in your social media post?
+It’s essential to have a consistent feed without messy, inconsistent content.
+A clear brand image can help establish a long-term relationship with your target audience.

 Knowing What Doesn’t Work